 - On a fake Chi, the logo may be off-center and in a smaller or different font than the Chi logo.

 I was very disappointed when I realized my Chi was a fake.
-I loved it, and it still did the job I would expect of an authentic one, the main problem I had was the fire hazard.
-Mine had all the first 3 indications of a fake.
+I loved it, and it still did the job I would expect of an authentic one; the main problem I had was the fire hazard.
+Mine had he first three indications of a fake.
 It did not have the bad logo, though.
 The logo on it was perfect.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.